The Safe Hatch Initiative:

 A Native Florida Species:

 Raccoons play an important role within the barrier island's ecosystem.
-As native species and a top predator on Virginia Key, there is an expected percentage of predations by raccoons on sea turtle nests and hatchlings in South Florida.
-Recently however, there seems to be an upward trend affecting the nests on the nesting loggerhead sea turtles.
+As native species and a mesopredator on Virginia Key, there is an expected percentage of predations by raccoons on sea turtle nests and hatchlings in South Florida.
+Based on the sea turtle data collected by MORAES though, there seems to be an upward trend affecting the nests on the loggerhead sea turtles.
 This could be a result of anthropogenic impact, reduction of natural predators, increase in raccoon populations, etc.

 The Threat to Turtles: